French Culture in New York City is influential in art, ballet, fashion, film, food, and tango.

 Rendez-vous with French Cinema is a French film festival co-produced by UniFrance at Film at Lincoln Center. 🇫🇷

-French Restaurant Week usually promotes around 200 French restaurants in July. 🇫🇷
+French Restaurant Week usually promotes around 200 French restaurants in the first weeks of July. 🇫🇷

 “Carmen” is a French opera set in Romani Spain by Georges Bizet.
 Many think its famous “Habanera” aria refers to a Spanish musical form, but the habanera (la habana manera or the Havana manner) is Cuban. 🇫🇷